-These two-hour classes provide practical, interactive training on a variety of specific skills on topics ranging from thermal design & modeling to system level validation testing.
+These four-hour classes provide practical, interactive training on a variety of specific skills on topics ranging from thermal design & modeling to system level validation testing.
 Some are designed for those who are relatively new to thermal management.
 As such, they focus on basic concepts and techniques.
 Other classes are meant for seasoned thermal engineers wanting to gain deeper insight into best-in-class tools and practices.
 Attendees can choose one Short Course in the morning and one in the afternoon.

 Each Technical Session typically includes 3 brief presentations (15 minutes plus a 5 minute Q&A) summarizing the design, tests, and findings of research and development efforts.
 Topics include any thermally related challenge or solution from the die to the facility level.
 Presentations are generally based on peer reviewed academic research but may also be private sector R&D professionals working alone or as part of an inter-agency program.
 With over 20 presentations scheduled for the symposium, attendees should expect to have a solid overview of the latest developments in thermal management.